Streams your screen back

 Each player picks Fast, Balanced, or Fidelity from their phone — so the kid on 4G and the partner on the same WiFi each get the right tradeoff.

-Xbox, PlayStation (retro), NES, SNES, N64, GameCube, Genesis, Joy-Con (single & dual), fight stick, racing wheel, touchpad, on-screen keyboard, and a fully custom layout.
+Xbox, DualShock 4 (retro), NES, SNES, N64, GameCube, Genesis, Joy-Con (left, right, or dual with Capture), fight stick, racing wheel, touchpad, on-screen keyboard, and a fully custom layout.

 Default, Dark, Neon, Mono, Arcade, Glass, and High-Contrast.
 Pick the one that matches your game — or your aesthetic.